Targets

 A company can match an ICP, but you still need the right person inside that company.

-A person can match a persona, but the company may not be a good fit.
+A person can match a persona, but their company may not be a good fit.

 The best targets usually have both: